-No Class D shares will be issued in this offering.
+Class D shares are not sold or issued in this offering.
 When we issue Class D shares in a private placement, each Class D share sold in the primary portion of such private placement will be subject to a selling commission to the distribution agent.
 We will not pay a dealer manager fee or distribution fee with respect to Class D shares.